General

 Check server information

 You can view the GPU Server information in the same way as viewing regular server information.
-For more information, see check server information.
+For more information, see Check server information.

 Caution